Deploy Keycloak Using Podman on Oracle Linux

 pgadmin-login

-This requires using the same User Name and Password passed when starting the PGAdmin container.
-Enter the values shown below:
+Log in using the same username and password passed when starting the pgAdmin container.
+We used the values shown below:

 pgadmin-start